cwyant314159/embedded-system-kata/00_bringup/exercise.md

 # Startup Code

 The goal of this exercise is to provide a stable base from which subsequent exercises can build upon.
-Upon completion of this exercise should have the
+Upon completion of this exercise, you should have the
 following:

 - the processor toolchain installed